u0m5e0s9h/Hanwa-Insurance/README.md

 npm run dev
 ```

-This will start the app at `http://localhost:8080` (default Vite port).
+This will start the app at `http://localhost:8080` .
 Open this URL in your browser to view the app.